Swan maiden: Mainland

 In a tale from Laos, The Faithful Husband, Chow Soo Tome, a lord, sees seven winged nymphs bathing.
 They notice his presence and flee, except one.
 They marry and his mother hides her wings, so she cannot fly back.
 The head chow sends Soo Tome to war and the nymph, out of sorrow, asks her mother-in-law for her wings back.
 She dons her wings and flies back to her father's kingdom of Chom Kow Kilat.
 Chow Soo Tome discovers his wife fled and goes on a quest to win her back.

 In a Vietnamese tale, a woodcutter finds the spring where the fairies (Nàng tiên) come to bathe.
 He hides the clothes of the youngest fairy and marries her.
 The youth hides the garment in the rice shed, but his wife finds it and goes back to the upper world.
 However, she leaves her child with her comb, as a memento.Landes, A. Contes et légendes annamites.
 Saigon: Imprimerie Coloniale.
 1886. pp. 122–126.

+Anthropologist Mrs. Leslie Milne collected a tale from the Shan people which she titled The Fairy and the Hunter.
+In this tale, due to a village chief failing to give offering to the gods, the spirits convene and seek the crocodile, the ruler of the water bodies, for a decision.
+The crocodile agrees to punish the villagers by drying the bodies of water.
+After three years, the village chief consults with a soothsayer, who sends a wise man to kill the crocodile.
+The wise man goes to the animal and shoots an arrow at one of his eyes.
+The next time, the crocodile sees a hunter nearby and pleads for help, in exchange for anything the human wishes for.
+The hunter agrees to the proposal and kills the wise man.
+Later, seven fairies come from their celestial abode in the "silver mountain in heaven" to bathe in the lake.
+The crocodile agrees to help the hunter and gives him a rope of precious stones he uses on the seven maidens the next time they fly down to earth.
+Trapped in the rope, the girls plead for release, and the hunter lets them go, but says he wants the youngest of them as his wife.

 Maritime

 According to linguist Sidney Herbert Ray, the Sanskrit word vidyādhari was borrowed into the Malayo-Polynesian languages of the region.
 Thus, it appears as bidadari in Malay and Makassar and as widadari in Javanese, both denoting a nymph or fairy.
+Similarly, James George Frazer noted that this was a "common story", told in Indonesia and in the Malay-Polynesian region.